The Met Office and the IPCC

 How is the Met Office involved?

 As one of the world's leading climate research centres, the Met Office Hadley Centre is a key contributor to the IPCC process.
-Seven of our scientists were lead or coordinating lead authors on the AR5 report, for example, and there were numerous other contributing authors from the Met Office.
-Our observational datasets, climate modelling and numerous peer-reviewed papers from our scientists are also assessed in the reports.
+We have provided input to every IPCC report over the years and AR6 is no different.
+We have six scientists contributing in key positions across all three of the working groups, as well as many others as contributing authors or reviewers.
+Our observational datasets, climate modelling and numerous peer-reviewed papers from our scientists have also contributed to the reports.
 Our contribution draws on the breadth of the UK's climate expertise and our partnerships with research establishments across the UK and internationally.

 - United Nations Environment Programme